-- Warm up period of 15-20 mins is essential for proper working of spectrophotometer - Cuvettes should be cleaned properly both inside and outside - Ensure that optically polished surfaces of cuvettes are not scratched and stained with - any leftover solvents - During any measuring operation keep lid in close condition. - If E. coli or microbial culture is used as a sample in the cuvette then it should be properly cleaned inside and outside with alcohol and should be sterilized in UV light.
+- 1. Warm up period of 15-20 mins is essential for its proper working - 2.
+Cuvettes should be cleaned properly both inside and outside - 3.
+Ensure that optically polished surfaces of cuvettes are not scratched and stained with any leftover solvents - 4.
+Polystyrene cuvettes should not be used or cleaned with aromatic and aliphatic hydroarbons, Chloroform, ketones, acetones and any type of ether - 5.
+During any measuring operation keep lid in close condition. - 6.
+If E.coli or microbial culture is used as a sample in the cuvette then it should be properly cleaned inside and outside with alcohol and should be sterilized in UV light.